 In one prospective case series, the risk of another seizure after two unprovoked seizures was 73 percent at four years (most of these patients were treated with antiseizure drugs) .
 In many cases, a careful history may reveal that certain seizure types such as typical absence, myoclonic, simple or complex partial have been recurrent at the time of presentation .

 Acute symptomatic seizure — Acute symptomatic seizures have a lower risk for subsequent epilepsy compared with remote symptomatic seizures .
 Early management decisions, including whether or not to start an antiseizure drug, depend upon multiple factors, including the severity of the underlying illness, the cause and duration of the seizure, the expected risk of early recurrence, and the risks associated with a recurrent seizure.
-(See "Evaluation of the first seizure in adults", section on 'Acute symptomatic seizures'.)
+(See "Evaluation and management of the first seizure in adults", section on 'Acute symptomatic seizures'.)